kimkha/loopback3-xTotalCount/README.md

 Default value: `[ "*.find" ]`, which auto added to find method of all models.

+## Example

+Please check example here: [loopback-aor-boilerplate](https://github.com/kimkha/loopback-aor-boilerplate), you should clone it and change your model later.

 ## Known issues

 ### Cross-domain header